0ad/0ad/binaries/system/readme.txt

 Basic gameplay:
--autostart=...      load a map instead of showing main menu (see below) -editor             launch the Atlas scenario editor -mod=NAME           start the game using NAME mod -quickstart         load faster (disables audio and some system info logging)
+-autostart=...      load a map instead of showing main menu (see below) -editor             launch the Atlas scenario editor -mod=NAME           start the game using NAME mod (if you provide "mod" as NAME, the game starts into the mod selection screen)
+-quickstart         load faster (disables audio and some system info logging)

 Autostart: